 How often do I have to use the withdrawal method to prevent pregnancy?

 For it to prevent pregnancy, you and your partner need to practise it every time you have sexual intercourse.

 How effective is withdrawal at preventing pregnancy?

-- Based on typical withdrawal use, 27 out of 100 women become pregnant when using the withdrawal method with their partner.
+- Based on typical withdrawal use, 20 out of 100 women become pregnant when using the withdrawal method with their partner.
+So failure rates are 20% in typical use and 4% in perfect use.
 Typical use means couples who don’t use the withdrawal method correctly, whereby sperm enters into the vagina.

 - Also, the fluid that leaves a man’s penis before ejaculation, also known as pre-ejaculate or pre-cum, has been known to cause pregnancy.
 Some experts believe this happens because pre-ejaculate can pick up sperm left in a man’s urethra from previous ejaculations.
-So in order to improve the effectiveness of the withdrawal method, these experts advice you to urinate after you ejaculate.
+So in order to improve the effectiveness of the withdrawal method, experts advice you to urinate and

 All in all, the withdrawal method isn’t very reliable, so if getting pregnant is the worst thing in the world, this is not an ok option for you.